stavrosan/Online-order-shop/README.md

 # Main features

-Make * bullet point -Products can be added to the cart and they are displayed in cart-page.
+-Products can be added to the cart and they are displayed in cart-page.
-Make * bullet point -Increment the quantity of a product by clicking add to cart button.
+-Increment the quantity of a product by clicking add to cart button.
-Make * bullet point -The cart items can be removed by clicking remove button.
+-The cart items can be removed by clicking remove button.
-Make * bullet point -Total amount of cart items and the whole cart total are calculated upon updates in cart items (15% discount in total amount when total>=40).
+-Total amount of cart items and the whole cart total are calculated upon updates in cart items (15% discount in total amount when total>=40).
-Make * bullet point -Responsive design.
+-Responsive design.

 ## Development server